exercism/website-copy/tracks/python/exercises/saddle-points/mentoring.md

 ### Iterating over the values

 There are various ways of iterating over the values, but nested `for` loops are the most straightforward.
-Since the column and row indicies are required along with the values, this is a good place to introduce the `enumerate()` function.
+Since the column and row indices are required along with the values, this is a good place to introduce the `enumerate()` function.
 This should be preferred over using a combination of `range()` and `len()`.

 ```python